Damon Bossino

-The Hon.
-Damon James Bossino, MP, (born 10 August 1983) is a Gibraltarian barrister and Member of the Gibraltar Parliament representing the Gibraltar Social Democrats.
-He is married to Rosa Arrimadas from Spain with whom he has three children.
+Damon James Bossino is a Gibraltarian barrister and Member of the Gibraltar Parliament representing the Gibraltar Social Democrats.
+He is married to Rosa Arrimadas from Spain with whom he has three children (One of whom has severe mental disability).

 Biography

 Damon Bossino was educated at Bayside Comprehensive School, where he was a contemporary of Fabian Picardo, the incumbent Chief Minister and leader of the Gibraltar Socialist Labour Party.
 He studied law in England (Kingston University) and after completing his Bar Professional Training Course at the Inns of Court School of Law, he was admitted to the Bar in 1995 (England and Gibraltar).

 Bossino was a candidate in the 1996 general elections by the Gibraltar National Party (GNP), at the age of 24, with many still recalling the concession speech delivered on behalf of the party the morning after the vote.
 He left what then became the Liberal Party before the 2000 general elections on the ground of its alliance with the GSLP.
 Prior to the election and up to the time of his resigning from the party he participated in political debates and interviews on TV and radio.
 He remained out of front line politics until he stood at the last general election but has been a keen follower of the political scene during that time.